 These models offer an enterprise-wide vision to you, highlighting the kinds of data that drive business decisions and fuel growth.
 With such models, a large enterprise can streamline business processes.

 You need to have a reasonably good idea of how your data assets are related to each other before you can optimize your processes.
-Data structuring offers you the critical foundation for building your business functions.
+Data modeling offers you the critical foundation for building your business functions.

 2. Improved Regulatory Compliance

 You identify data management principles during the modeling process.
 It enables you to comply with industry standards and government regulations.
-And since regulations are only expected to increase, it is only sensible to institute mechanisms like data structuring that help compliance.
+And since regulations are only expected to increase, it is only sensible to institute mechanisms like data modeling that help compliance.

 3. Collaboration and Knowledge Transfer